Educational Programs at the Osgoode Township Museum

 This program explores the history and origins of writing from its very beginnings up to the time of the early settlers.
 Program participants will learn how to make homemade paper and will create their very own quill pens!
 Everyone is then invited to write a letter to a friend by trying their hand at 19th century writing using their feathers with an inkwell!

-Fun and Games: Pioneer Toys of the 1800s
+Fun and Games: Pioneer Toys and Games

 This program takes a look at the many different toys and games of days gone by that were popular with pioneer children.
 Program participants will learn how to play some of these games, and will have the opportunity to make a pioneer toy of their own, which they will be able to keep after the workshop!